- 8

 └─────────┘ └─────────┘

-Each ERP doesn't need to change its internal system — just build an "adapter" that converts data to the universal standard before sending, and converts back when receiving.
+Each ERP doesn't need to change its internal system — just build an "adapter" that converts data to the open standard before sending, and converts it back when receiving.

 |---|---|---|